miolabs/MIOServerKit/README.md

 ### Using Router Context

-The `RouterContext` provides a convenient way to access request data and send responses and also support sync and async/await for handling requests.
+The `RouterContext` provides a convenient way to access request data and send responses.
+It also support sync and async/awaits for handling requests.

 ```swift
 // Sync version